Importance and Meaning of Sequins

 Sequins are a type of embellishment used to decorate fabrics for fashion and other ornamental purposes.
 They are essentially glittering disc-like beads that are quite flat and come in a wide range of colors and shapes.
 The word ‘sequin’ is derived from the Arabic word ‘sikka’ which means coin.

-Sequin art was first used in Arabic countries to decorate the veils and head gear of men and women to indicate their wealth and high status.
+Sequin art was first used in Arabic countries to decorate the veils and headgear of men and women to indicate their wealth and high status.
 Over time, sequin embroidery traveled to other parts of the world and became extremely popular as a form of decoration for all types of clothes.
 Today, sequins, also called spangles or diamantes, are used to ornament clothes all around the world.

 These patterns can be scattered in a subtle and sparse manner throughout the fabric, or they can be concentrated in a specific area.
 Alternatively, sequins can also hang from the fabric rather than be attached to it, thus creating a more eye-catching, glittering effect.